Fees and key information

 This is a top-up version of our Architecture BA (Hons) degree.
 A top-up degree is the final year (Level 6) of an undergraduate degree course and is for those who have a foundation degree, Higher National Diploma or equivalent qualification, or those wishing to study the final year of their degree in London.

-Advanced Level 6 entry to this course offers you a multifaceted design-based education that, on successful completion (120 credits on either full-time or part-time course), provides exemption from Royal British Institute of British Architects (RIBA) 1 – the first stage of a professional qualification in architecture.
-Typically, graduates go on to RIBA part 2 and RIBA part 3 at London Metropolitan University.
+Advanced Level 6 entry to this course offers you a multifaceted design-based education that, on successful completion (120 credits on either a full-time or part-time basis), provides exemption from Royal British Institute of British Architects (RIBA) 1 – the first stage of a professional qualification in architecture.
+Typically, graduates go on to RIBA Part 2 and RIBA Part 3 at London Metropolitan University.

 In our well-equipped design studios you’ll have access to professional analogue and digital printing facilities.
 You'll also have access to the furniture, ceramic, textile and photography workshops.